 This gene encodes a stimulatory G protein alpha subunit which mediates odorant signaling in the olfactory epithelium.
 This protein couples dopamine type 1 receptors and adenosine A2A receptors and is widely expressed in the central nervous system.
 Mutations in this gene have been associated with dystonia 25 and this gene is located in a susceptibility region for bipolar disorder and schizophrenia.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Dec 2013]

 GeneCards Summary for GNAL Gene

 GNAL (G Protein Subunit Alpha L) is a Protein Coding gene.
-Diseases associated with GNAL include Dystonia 25 and Dystonia.
-Among its related pathways are Akt Signaling and Apoptotic Pathways in Synovial Fibroblasts.
+Diseases associated with GNAL include Dystonia 25 and Cervical Dystonia.
+Among its related pathways are ICos-ICosL Pathway in T-Helper Cell and Dopamine-DARPP32 Feedback onto cAMP Pathway.
 Gene Ontology (GO) annotations related to this gene include GTP binding and obsolete signal transducer activity.
 An important paralog of this gene is GNAS.